grnet/synnefo/docs/index.rst

 Synnefo Guides
 ==============

-There are 4 guides for Synnefo.
+There are 5 guides for Synnefo.

+The installation overview walks through the synnefo components and defines roles per node so that each role can be installed separately.
+Please note that different roles can still coexist in the same node and there is also a posibility to install everything on one node.
+For the sake of scalability this is not recommended.

 The quick installation guide describes how to install the whole synnefo stack in just two physical nodes, for testing purposes.
 This guide is useful to those